ascribe/content-monitor/README.md

 # Ascribe Content Monitor

-This tool fulfills two tasks:
+This tool fulfills three tasks:

 1. Gives an overview over the last X files that have been uploaded to ascribe
 2. Allows for content to be removed with the click of a button
+3. Allows to block a user on the click of a button

 ## Installation